College Research Center

 Our faculty engages in a wide variety of research activities that impact the lives of individuals, families, organizations and the community.
 Their fields of expertise include child and family studies, marriage and family therapy, public health, food studies and nutrition, social work and sport management.

-Recent topics of funded projects include: children’s self-regulation in an urban environment, the economic security of disadvantaged and at-risk families through Social Security reform, bullying and domestic partner violence, social media uses in marketing, reduction of health disparities and promoting health and healthy lifestyles among minority communities, improving healthcare for persons with disabilities, and trauma research training for undergraduate veterans.
+Recent topics of funded projects include: environmental toxicants, race, and cardiovascular disease risk in children, training veterans to conduct trauma research with fellow veterans, age-specific prevalence of specific psychiatric disorders, intellectual disabilities research ethics, mental health services and crossover to justice system involvement, wetland restoration project’s benefiting wildlife, children’s self-regulation in an urban environment, the economic security of disadvantaged and at-risk families through Social Security reform, bullying and domestic partner violence, and reduction of health disparities and promoting health and healthy lifestyles among minority communities.

 Faculty Research Highlights